-Here are a list of drugs to avoid after the gastric sleeve procedure.
+Here is a list of drugs to avoid after the gastric sleeve procedure.
 Please review the entire list of drugs to avoid.
 This list is NOT meant to be comprehensive, your physician will inform you on which medications and drugs to discontinue before and after gastric sleeve surgery.

 If you have any questions regarding this list of medications to avoid after gastric sleeve surgery, please consult with your patient coordinator.